dotnet/docs-aspire/docs/real-time/azure-signalr-scenario.md

 For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-If you're client app is Python, Java, or JavaScript, use the appropriate SignalR client SDK for that language:
+If your client app is Python, Java, or JavaScript, use the appropriate SignalR client SDK for that language:

 - [Python: azure.mgmt.signalr](xref:azure.mgmt.signalr)
 - [Java: com.microsoft.signalr](xref:com.microsoft.signalr)